Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

 Understanding the model architecture
 ------------------------------------------

-At its core, a computational neuron model requires several key components that mirror the biological structure and function of real neurons:
+At its core, a computational neuron model requires several key components:

 1. **Morphology**: The physical structure of the neuron (dendrites, soma, axon)
 2. **Membrane Properties**: Ion channels and other biophysical mechanisms
-3. **Stimulation Protocols**: How we activate or inhibit the neuron
+3. **Stimulation Protocols**: How we activate or inhibit the neuron via current injection or synaptic input

 DendroTweaks organizes these components in a structured directory: